Table of contents:

 Features

-Other
+Other considerations

-Rice cookers can be very affordable, starting from around 10 Euros.
-However, we generally do not recommend these entry-level devices.
-They often cannot be taken apart, have very basic functions, no splash guard, and scratch easily.
-In the worst-case scenario, the rice pot becomes so hot during cooking that you can burn yourself on it!
-You can get mid-range devices for around 30-60 Euros, which are perfectly adequate for irregular use.
-From 150 Euros onward, it gets really interesting: These rice cookers come with functions like porridge and cake settings, timers, and often have different settings for different rice varieties.
-If you love cooking and do it often, investing in one of these devices is definitely worth it!
+Rice cookers can be very inexpensive—starting from around €10.
+But we generally don’t recommend these entry-level devices.
+They often cannot be disassembled, have only basic functions and no splash protection, and scratch easily.
+In the worst case, the rice pot even gets so hot while cooking that you could burn yourself!
+From around €30–60 you can get midrange cookers that are perfectly sufficient for occasional use.
+From €150 and up, things really get interesting: these rice cookers come with features like porridge or cake functions, timers, and often settings for different rice varieties.
+If you enjoy cooking often and a lot, investing in one of these devices will definitely pay off!
 [9]

-We also have a video for you!
+We even have a video for you!

 Rice Recipes